 Temptations come in too many forms to mention; from flipping off that rude driver to punching your neighbor in the nose; from telling lies to protect or acquire your job to getting rid of an unwanted pregnancy; from cheating on your taxes to disobeying God by choosing to obey the civil laws of your country.

-Look what is legal according to civil law in America; abortion, natural selection instead of creationism, legal greed (example; federal budget earmarks that are scantily hidden vote buying), political affiliation instead of Bible affiliation (example: voting for "your party" even though they want to legalize drugs) and on, and on, and on as far as you can imagine.
+Look what is legal according to civil law in America; abortion, natural selection instead of creationism, legal greed (example; federal budget earmarks that are scantily hidden vote buying), political affiliation instead of Bible affiliation (example: voting for "your party" even though they want to legalize abortion) and on, and on, and on as far as you can imagine.
 Below are two biblical examples of physical events that had eternal spiritual consequences.

 (Matt.
 6:13 again) "And lead us not into temptation, but deliver us from evil:" The first source of temptation (test of faith) and evil. #1) MAN (SELF): When you read this please hear the devil whispering to David’s soul and working hand in hand with David’s own lust to eternally destroy David.
 (2Sam.
 11:1 thru 12:23) We’ve all heard the story of David and Bath-she-ba many times.